sameerkumaragrawal/GEM/README.md

 - Cash transfer name reflects the names of the members involved in the transaction

 <b>Version 2.2:</b>
-- Bug Fix (Focus handling)
+- Bug fix (focus handling)
-- Currency added
+- Multiple currency support

 <b>Version 3.0:</b>
 - Edit and delete/restore previous events
 - Date and time stored for each event
 - Improved viewing of event history
+- Auto complete member names imported from phone contacts
-- Auto complete suggestions for event names
+- Auto complete suggestions for event and group names

 For Google Play
 ================